 Denver Seifried retired from Greenon High School in 1995 after 28 years as a band and instrumental educator.
 Since 1965 he has been bass trombonist with the Springfield Symphony and he is a member of the Symphony’s Brass Quartet and Quintet.
 Seifried has frequently appeared with the Dayton Jazz Orchestra, the Johnny Mack Super Big Band, and the Wright State University/Community Trombone Ensemble.
 He has toured with musicals such as Damn Yankees and A Chorus Line and is a member of the International Trombone Association.
 Seifried holds a BS in music education from Bowling Green State University and a Master of Music in trombone performance from the University of North Texas.
 He has studied with Betty Glover, formerly of the College-Conservatory of Music at the University of Cincinnati.
 He joined the Wittenberg faculty in 2000. firstname.lastname@example.org

 Mark Smarelli holds a Bachelor of Music degree and Master of Music degree, both in applied percussion, from Ohio University in Athens.
 And he has studied at Berklee College of Music in Boston.
 Marks is President of the Springfield Musician’s Association and has performed percussion with the Springfield Symphony Orchestra since 1991.
 He plays vibraphone with the jazz group Good Vibes.
 The group, which also includes guitarist Chuck Young, drummer John Dessinger, and bassist Jim Bonecutter, has been together for more than a decade, performing jazz standards, pop tunes, and Latin-style selections.
 For many years, Mark’s late father, John Smarelli, taught violin, performed in a faculty trio, and conducted the String Ensemble at Wittenberg, as well as teaching strings and directing orchestra in Springfield city schools.
 Mark is been a music teacher in the Springfield city schools since 1999, teaching at Roosevelt, Hayward, and Schaefer middle schools.
-He has been teaching at Wittenberg since 1993.
+He has been teaching at Wittenberg since 1993. email@example.com

 Richard York is a native of the Buffalo (New York) area, where he studied with Allen Siegel and James Pyne of the Buffalo Philharmonic.
-While an undergraduate at Oberlin Conservatory, he studied with George Wain and appeared as soloist with the Oberlin Orchestra.
+While an undergraduate at Oberlin College, where he earned a B.A., he studied clarinet with George Wain and appeared as soloist with the Oberlin Orchestra.
 He has also studied with Stanley Hasty at the Eastman School of Music, Thomas Peterson of the Cleveland Orchestra, and Achille Rossi of the Indianapolis Symphony.
 He has performed with the American Wind Symphony Orchestra and the Oberlin Opera Theater during their summer seasons and has been principal clarinetist of the Springfield Symphony Orchestra for over 20 years.
 York is a frequent performer of chamber music and has presented concerts at area museums and colleges.
 He has appeared as soloist with the Springfield Symphony, the Clarence (New York) Summer Orchestra, the Springfield Concert Band, and bands at Yellow Springs and Fairborn high schools.
 Mr. York joined the Wittenberg faculty in 1977. firstname.lastname@example.org

 saxophone; Jazz Ensemble